 According to the Centers for Disease Control and Prevention (CDC), there are more than 4.2 million Americans who are legally blind or suffering from low or limited vision.
 The CDC predicts that this number could more than double by 2050, mostly owing to the increasing age-related eye issues and other chronic diseases.

-For visually impaired or blind users, assistive technology comes in the form of different devices that adapt the use of a computer or smartphone.
+For visually impaired or blind users, assistive technology comes in the form of different devices that adapt to the use of a computer or smartphone.
 There are two types of people here: ones that can see nothing (blind) and people who are visually impaired but can still see light and many variations in between.
 Today, we are focusing on assistive technology for both groups of people.

 Is The Internet Currently Accessible For These Users?

 Accessibility is a big standard nowadays.
-However, the Internet as we know it is still inaccessible for many.
+However, the Internet as we know it is still inaccessible to many.
 A lot of that can be attributed to web designers not being aware of the accessibility guidelines or their choice of ignoring them.

 Also, the target user group of the visually impaired is often considered to be too small for someone to invest the necessary time, money, and effort in making the Internet accessible.